techidaily/site-technical-tips/source/_posts/1722882603462-setting-up-time-lapse-photography-a-guide-to-using-the-iphone-camera-timers.md

  If you reset Windows and still experience the WHEA uncorrectable error, you have a hardware issue.
 Carefully inspect your hardware again, and seek professional assistance if you can't determine which piece of hardware has failed.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/S3Th6oa_isA?si=TTQ013BB9beUM4x6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Other Blue Screen Problems Like the WHEA Uncorrectable Error

  The WHEA uncorrectable error is just one of many errors that can cause Windows to display the blue screen of death.
 If you're experiencing blue screen issues, we have a[complete list of blue screen error codes](https://www.lifewire.com/blue-screen-error-codes-4065576) that can help you get to the bottom of your problem.